Questions to ask yourself.

 At this point it is official.
 You have bought a home!
 Tell everyone you know and start making arrangements to move.
 Rent a truck if you’re moving yourself or arrange to hire movers.
 Hire cleaners for your current home.
-This is also the time to start setting up and arranging your utility accounts (Internet, cable, hydro, gas, and your landline etc)
+This is also the time to start setting up and arranging your utility accounts (Internet, cable, hydro, gas, landline, etc)

-About a week before the completion day (the day the title transfers from the previous Owner’s name to yours) the lawyer or notary will call you to come to their office and sign all of the conveyancing paperwork.
+About a week before the completion day (the day the title transfers from the previous owner’s name over to your name), the lawyer or notary will call you to come to their office and sign all of the conveyancing paperwork.
 They will explain everything to you in detail and answer any questions you may have.

-I will meet you at your new home on the possession day and hand you the keys (My favourite thing to do!)
+We will meet you at your new home on the possession day and hand you the keys (Our favourite thing to do!)

-Get in touch with me and I’ll get to work for you!
+Get in touch with us and we’ll get to work for you!